How to Convert a Block of Code into a Comment Using Excel VBA (4 Methods)

 Commenting Block of VBA Code Using Rem in Excel

-But this keyword can not be used in the middle of a line to convert the rest of the line as a comment.
+Note that the Rem keyword cannot be used in the middle of a line to convert the rest of the line into a comment.

 Rem Can not be used in the Middle of a Line